pvcraven/networking-class/source/labs/presentation_layer/presentation_layer.rst

 (Medium)

-Output an image in SVG format.
+Write a servlet that will output an image in SVG format.
+If you do this correctly, it will simply be a bunch of print statements.

 PDF
 ^^^